 Some MND patients have mood changes.
 They may laugh, cry or yawn without reasons.
 Some others may have problems in normal thinking.

 MND does not have a cure or an effective treatment for nerve cell regeneration.
 Medical research has found that two drugs may slightly prolong the life expectancy of patients with MND.
 The first one, riluzole (brand name: Rilutek ®), is an oral medicine that helps some patients live a few months longer by slowing down the progression of the disease a bit.
 The other drug, edaravone (brand name: Radicava®), is given by intravenous infusion and might also help slow the worsening in some early diseased patients.
-However, none of these treatments can effectively improve the quality of life of the affected patients.
+However, none of these treatments can effectively improve the quality of life of the treated one.

 Although MND cannot be cured, some therapies might be helpful to relieve the distressing symptoms of the patients.
 These therapies include: